 You can open this type of account through MoneySuperMarket.
 We can show you all the easy access savings accounts on the market, but we can only help you to open some of them.

 Fixed rate bonds

-Fixed rate bonds are savings accounts that usually pay a set rate of interest, agreed at the beginning, for a certain period of time.
-They generally offer higher interest rates than easy access accounts, especially if you opt for a fixed rate bond that lasts for two years or more.
-But, you’ll pay a penalty if you need to make a withdrawal within the fixed term.
+Fixed-rate bonds are savings accounts that usually pay a set rate of interest, agreed at the beginning, for a certain period of time.
+They generally offer higher interest rates than easy access accounts, especially if you opt for a fixed-rate bond that lasts for two years or more.

 Cash ISAs will help you to take advantage of your annual tax-free ISA allowance: you can invest up to £20,000 and pay no tax on the returns.
 Some cash ISA accounts also allow you to transfer in money invested in the previous tax year so you can maximise returns on your tax-free savings.